Scripto's Push to Prompter feature lets you send scripts directly to the teleprompter.

 Please note that whichever document you choose to push from, you must always push from that document.
 If you push to prompter from the script once, then later push to prompter from the rundown, you'll create a new set of prompter files rather than overwriting the existing ones.

 If your production uses multiple documents for each episode and you want all those documents to be pushed as a single run order in your prompter, you need to push from the rundown.
-Please note that if you push to prompter from the rundown, do NOT do into an individual script and later push to prompter from the script.
+Please note that if you push to prompter from the rundown, do NOT go into an individual script and later push to prompter from the script.
 You'll create a new set of prompter files rather than overwriting the existing ones.

 4. Opening the script in the teleprompter